anndream/ymple-go-ecommerce/README.md

-# Welcome to Go-Ymple-Commerce using the framework Revel and structure
+# Welcome to Ymple Go Ecommerce using the framework Revel and structure

+Start Release 2017.4

-The scope is to create a back end web side in go for e-commerce transaction track and analysis
+The scope is to create a back end web side in go for ecommerce transaction track and analysis

 ## Getting Started